Service to Epidemiological Researchers to Provide Vital Status Data on Subjects of Health Research

 If such a determination is made and the Associate Commissioner for Research, Evaluation, and Statistics concurs, the applicant will be notified, in writing, of the methods that may be used to submit data on study subjects, the exact format to be used in submitting this data, and the cost for developing and transmitting the vital status data from SSA records.
 The applicant will be required to sign a memorandum of understanding that will delineate his or her responsibilities in the use of the requested vital status data.
 The applicant will also be required to sign a contractual agreement to facilitate payment for the service.

 The Social Security Administration will recoup all costs (computer program development costs and ongoing processing costs) associated with this service.
-The service is currently available at a cost of $0.21175 per record (data supplied to identify one study subject) up to 25,000 records.
+The service is effective December 6, 2013, at a cost of $0.21175 per record (data supplied to identify one study subject) up to 25,000 records.
 Additional records will be processed at a cost of $0.03905 per record.
 These rates are subject to change to reflect actual costs in subsequent years.
-Form SSA-1235-U5 "Agreement Covering Reimbursable Services" will be signed by the applicant and an appropriate SSA representative to formalize the payment process.
+Form SSA-1235 “Agreement Covering Reimbursable Services” will be signed by the applicant and an appropriate SSA representative to establish the financial arrangement between the parties.
 Nonfederal requesters are required to provide an advance payment of 100 percent of the SSA costs for this service.

 Criteria Used to Approve Requests